 Where information that is necessary to support a Board decision is exempt from publication, in line with the requirements above, this is clearly stated on the respective meeting agenda, with the reason for the exemption included.
 The standard reporting template must be applied when publishing all meeting agendas to ensure that appropriate reference is made to exempt items.

-Board members and officers in receipt of confidential information (Q.9 above) from the SELEP Ltd are required to adhere to the Code of Conduct and the ECC Confidential Information Policy which sets out the expectations of members and officers when handling confidential information.
+Board members and officers in receipt of confidential information (Q.9 above) from the SELEP Ltd are required to adhere to the Code of Conduct and the Essex County Council Confidential Information Policy which sets out the expectations of members and officers when handling confidential information.

 Any breaches to the handling of confidential information will be dealt with in accordance with the Accountable Body’s policies and in compliance with the appropriate Government legislation.

-All key decisions, where there is likely to be a significant impact, or the decision involves a saving or spend of over £500k, taken by the Accountability Board, are published on the Forward Plan and available on both the SELEP Ltd and Accountable Body websites, 28 days before the decision is taken.
+All key decisions, where there is likely to be a significant impact, or the decision involves a saving or spend of over £500k, taken by the Accountability Board, are published on the Forward Plan and are available on both the SELEP Ltd and Accountable Body websites, 28 days before the decision is taken.
 This ensures transparency around future decisions.

-All decisions made by the Chief Executive Officer that are Chief Officer Actions under the Financial Regulations and associated scheme of delegation of the Accountable Body, shall also be published on the SELEP website including those made under the Power of Attorney .
+All decisions made by the Chief Executive Officer that are Chief Officer Actions under the Financial Regulations and associated scheme of delegation of the Accountable Body, shall also be published on the SELEP website including those made under the Power of Attorney.